 I have been in contact with the author and we both agree the title should have been "What's the Difference Between History and Direct Modeling"

-But this title shows the confusion with the term parametric design.
+But this title shows there is a confusion with the term parametric design.

 I was selling PC based 3D CADKEY at the time.
-Surface modeling was just being introduced at that time.
+Surface modeling was just being introduced.
 Pro/e offered little competition.
-I was selling CADKEY to Boeing and all of their suppliers to support the mainframe networked Catia 3 and 4 at the time.
+I was selling CADKEY to Boeing and all of their suppliers to support the mainframe networked Catia 2 and 3 at the time.

 Like I said Pro/e was incredible.
 It made "history based modeling" the buzz word of the 1990's.
 I remember trying to sell some more CADKEY seats into Boeing.
 The fellow asked "Is it history based?"
 CADKEY had boolean solids by that time and I asked "Why in the world would you want that?"
 He said "We have to have history".
 It was funny because this was years before Dassault released its Pro/e clone: Catia 5.
 I am sure it was this Pro/e envy that drove Boeing and Dassault to create Catia 5.
 I can tell you that Boeing would have been miles ahead if they would have developed CADKEY as their CAD solution.